-Single Tooth Dentures & Dental Implants
+Single Tooth Implants & Dentures

-Discover More About All Types Of Dental Implants
+Discover More About Dental Implant

 Some people refer to a single tooth partial as a single tooth denture.
+However this not an implant.
 A single tooth partial is a flexible acrylic base holding one artificial tooth.
 It locks into place between your natural teeth with a small wire clasp.
 Many patients remark that it reminds them of the retainer they wore as a teenager once their braces were removed.
-(Discover more about partials)